Micah-Ribbens/Spline-Generation/README.md

 # Let's walkthrough a real word example
 Let's start with a simple path with 3 control points.
 For the sake on not being verbose, the Gaussian elimination and the full matrix does not have to be completed.
-But there are 9 that you have to fill (TODO ask Eddie).
+But there are 9 that you have to fill (see below).
 The functions are parameterized by t.
 There is an x(t) function and a y(t) function.
 A regular y(x) function can't be used because a path is not guaranteed to be a function thus the parameterization.
 Only the matrix for the y(t) function will be shown because the same steps are performed on the x(t) function.
 Once you solve the matrix with those constraints, the path is defined.